 Colorectal cancer is cancer of the colon or rectum.
 This year, more than 145,600 people will be diagnosed with colorectal cancer and more than 51,000 will die of the disease.

-With some types of screening, this cancer can be prevented by removing polyps (grape-like growths on the wall of the intestine) before they become cancerous.
+With certain types of screening, this cancer can be prevented by removing polyps (grape-like growths on the wall of the intestine) before they become cancerous.
 Several screening tests detect colorectal cancer early, when it can be more easily and successfully treated.

 Lifestyle factors that may contribute to an increased risk of colorectal cancer include—